This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 - Can lead to metabolic diseases including obesity and diabetes.

-- Can contribute to cardiovascular disease (heart disease).
+- Can contribute to heart disease.

 - They can increase the risks of certain cancers including thyroid and kidney cancer.